Documentation

 API Servers

-ipapi.is is currently running in two different locations:
+ipapi.is is currently operational in three different geographical locations:

 #